 It should come as no surprise that great nachos start with great tortilla chips.
 With poor quality chips, you can only make poor quality nachos.
 What then is it that makes a tortilla chip good or bad?

 First and foremost take a look at the bag.
-Are most of the chips intact or are half of them broken and crumbled in the bottom of the bag.
+Are most of the chips intact or are half of them broken and crumbled in the bottom of the bag?
 If they are broken that obviously isn't a very good sign.
 Other than that it is more a trial and error type of situation.
-I will say that bags labeled as restaurant-style or restaurant quality will generally have thicker and stronger chips than regular bags.
+I will say that bags labelled as restaurant-style or restaurant quality will generally have thicker and stronger chips than regular bags.

 One final point I will make about the chips is that you don't have to buy the most expensive bag you can find.
 You don't want to cheap out either.
 Buying the cheapest bag will probably lead to sad nachos.